House Democrats plan to focus impeachment trial on how rioters reacted to Trump’s remarks

 A Supreme Court spokeswoman said Roberts had no comment on whether he declined entreaties to preside over Trump’s second impeachment trial.
 But Leahy defended his ability to be impartial in his presiding duties, which are largely ceremonial anyway.

 “I’m not presenting the evidence.
-I am making sure that procedures are followed,” Leahy told reporters on Monday.
+I am making sure that procedures are followed,” Leahy told reporters Monday.
 “I don’t think there’s any senator who — over the 40-plus years I’ve been here — that would say that I am anything but impartial in voting on procedure.”

 Robert Barnes contributed to this report.